 • I help to protect the environment by picking up trash I find when in the field.

 • I work to improve my photographic skills by using all my tools when making a composition.
 I do not move objects, pull plants or otherwise ‘tidy’ a scene.
-I move my position or wait patiently rather than attempt to influence an animal’s behavior or posture.

 • I refrain from baiting (including sound baiting), or placing attractants to entice wildlife or influence their behavior.
 Also, I remove all artificial attractants I find in wild places that were placed there by others.

 • I keep the natural world safe and intact by not broadcasting the location of a fragile area, plant or animal.
-I remove GPS data from my images before sharing them with others.

 • I avoid stopping to photograph if it is likely to start a chain reaction resulting in other visitors crowding the area.
 I find another time or place to continue photographing.